nsubordin81/blog.synapseflux.com/docs/_posts/2023-03-29-functional-modularity-1.md

 This approach to building list does a few things worth noting for our conversation about modularity.
 First, it uses a simple function in 'cons' that represents the sub-problem of adding one item to a list as the only tool to build the list.
 Second, the calls to 'cons' always return the increasingly larger chunks of list as a new result instead of modifying some existing partial list that lives outside the function.

 Following rules like this is how functional approaches do what Hughes described and plan ahead for "gluing back together" by combining behaviors that operate on the data.
-Every 'cons' invocation is like an entry point where we could make a change to what we did, with a different function, and it would change the overall behavior of what we did from just linking the elements of the list together to some other outcome.
-Also, since 'cons' and future functions we introduce and combine would not do anything outside of their scope, we do not have to worry that there would be any other impact on the original list or the new data we create other than what we intended with those new functions.
+Every 'cons' invocation is like an entry point where we could make a change to what we did, with a different function, and it would change the overall behavior from just linking the elements of the list together to some other outcome.
+Also, since 'cons' and future functions would not do anything outside of their scope, we do not have to worry that there would be any other impact on the original list or the new data we create other than what we intended.

 To return to our ongoing analogy, whatever pre-modular device that you sawed in half, think about the foresight it took to instead break it apart in a clever way so that a door was left open for modularity (in my example of the stand mixer maybe someone changed out the insertion point for the two beaters for a drive shaft with a universal attachment).
 Following principles of functional programming have laid the groundwork for future modularity in a similar way.

  So functions serve as Hughes's first example of glue, but how?
-Let's see this with a class of functions common to functional programming known as higher-order functions.
+Let's find out with a class of functions common to functional programming known as higher-order functions.
 A higher order function is a function that may take another function as one or more of its arguments and may return a function as the result.
-In the next section, we introduce the higher order function foldRight and we will see how it glues operations on lists with a recursive pattern that performs this operation between all list elements and accumulates a result.
+In the next section, we introduce the higher order function foldRight, and we will see how it glues operations on lists with a recursive pattern that performs this operation between all list elements and accumulates a result.

 ## Example 2: Modular Design in List Operations

 This time instead of constructing lists we will perform operations on them.
 We will use the same example as John Hughes's “Why Functional Programming Matters” of summing the items of a list.
 Hughes presents the summing procedure as a recursive pattern, or a pattern that calls itself until some base case condition is met.

 The base case condition for the sum function is that it received an empty list as input, and for this it returns 0.
-The recursive case is that a list was passed in with one or more elements, and in this case it will set up nested stack frames that add an element to a call to itself without that item in the list until it exhausts the list, at which point it has reached the base case and so will add 0.
+The recursive case is that a list was passed in with one or more elements, and in this case the runtime interpreter will trace through the recursive function waiting until it reaches a base case, and as it hits invocations of itself it will add references to these invocations (called stack frames) to a first-in-last-out (FILO) structure called a call stack.
+Once the runtime interpreter exhausts the input, it will hit the return statement in the base case and it will know it can pop the stack frames off one after another and evaluate them.

 Below is first the recursive definition of sum described above.